Swiftly…Incidental?

 Taylor, sans love and relationships?
 Sans, fame?

-As an empath moving toward secure attachment for the first time in her life, I am overjoyed she’s found refuge with Travis Kelce.
+As an empath learning secure attachment for the first time in her life, I am overjoyed she’s found refuge with Travis Kelce.
 Alas, what she’s been watching and waiting for — a love that sees, hears, and holds space for her loudest and proudest self.
 She’s relentlessly ambitious, undeniably business savvy, and a gifted poet.
 As both an artist and a writer myself, I appreciate her work on multiple levels.
 What she lacks in vocal acuity she makes up for in clever and vulnerable turns of phrase.
-Yet somehow, even as the occasional nostalgic fan or poet-in-progress, her work often leaves me, and the greater public — in lack.
+Yet somehow, even as the occasional nostalgic fan or poet-in-progress, her work often leaves me, and the greater public, reaching for something more.
 So we’re left watching and waiting.

 Listen, I get it.
 She was bullied and ostracized from a young age, and then bullied further in the music industry.
 She has good reason to be protective (possessive, even) over her name.
 All I’m asking for is a real “look behind the curtains” into her psyche.

 Aside from criticism-averse clapbacks and her entire hopeless-romantic-schtick, it begs the question: what if she turned the lens inward?
 What if she could embrace the authenticity she brings to others-centered experiences, for her own?
-What if there was an All Too Well (10 Minute Version) that spared righteous blame and seized accountability?
+What if there was an All Too Well (10 Minute Version) that traded righteous blame for honest accountability?
+What if beneath the sequins and the sadness, she was just…Taylor?

 Enter, Midnights.

-Aside from the occasional Folklore/Evermore promenade, I haven’t proudly streamed Swift in years; however, Midnights marked the return of late night jam sessions on the drive home from work.
+I haven’t proudly streamed Swift in years; however, Midnights marked the return of late night jam sessions on the drive home from work.
 Although a breakup album, it offered sonic versatility, danceability, and a rare feat of self-introspection: “It’s me, hi, I’m the problem it’s me”, to put it lightly.
-No longer just an album about relationships, perhaps for the first time we catch a glimpse of the real Taylor.
+No longer an album purely about relationships, perhaps for the first time we catch a glimpse of the real Taylor.

 Enter, Showgirl.